IntCDC/VisuAlFroG/docs/developer-guide.md

 - Only lower case letters
 - Separate words with `_`

 -----
 <!-- ###################################################################### -->
 ## Resource Files

-Add new resource files to the existing `Core/resources` or `Visualizations/resources` folder and create new subfolder if desired.
+Add new resource files to the existing `Core/resources` or `Visualizations/Libraries/.../template` folder and create new subfolder if desired.
-Add new resource files in *Visual Studio* via `Add` `Existing Items...`.
+Add new resource files in *Visual Studio* via `Add` -> `Existing Items...`.
 Change the `Build Action` property of the newly added resource file to `Resource`.
-Add new enum to `Location` in `Core.Utilities.WorkingDirectory` and add option for subfolder of new location in `WorkingDirectory.ResourcePath()`.
+Add new enum to `Location` in *Core.Utilities.ResourcePaths* and add option for subfolder of new location in *Core.Utilities.ResourcePaths.GetResourcePath()*.

 <!-- ###################################################################### -->